Introduction

 - Audit your quality management system (QMS)

-- Issue a CE certificate upon compliance
+- Issue a CE certificate upon successful compliance

 Step 4: Conduct Conformity Assessment

-- Class I: Self-declaration with Technical Documentation
+- Class I: Self-declaration with Technical Documentation.

 Step 5: Draft and Sign the EU Declaration of Conformity